max8539/test-runner/README.md

 Ensure that you have completed sections 1, 2 and 3 above before running test-runner.js.

 There are two ways to run `test-runner.js`:
-- Copy `test-runner.js` to the root directory of your project, then run the script using the command `node test-runner.js` (all systems) or `./test-runner.js` (Linux, macOS, other UNIX-like only).
+- Copy `test-runner.js` to the root directory of your project, then run the script using the command `node test-runner.js` (all systems) or `./test-runner.js` (Linux, macOS, other UNIX-like systems only).
 - Add the repository's directory to the user's PATH, then run the script from the root directory of your project using the command `test-runner.js`.
+This only works on Linux, macOS and other UNIX-like systems.
+You will also need to make sure that the `test-runner.js` file has execute permissions.

 Note that the above instructions assume that you have created a valid `testconfig.json` file in the root directory of your project.
 If you have not done this, see [2 - Configuring Test Settings in `testconfig.json`](#2---configuring-test-settings-in--testconfigjson-) and [3 - Writing Your Tests](#3---writing-your-tests)